edwbaker/edwbaker.github.io/notes/museum-of-edinburgh-urban-nature.md

 {% include figure.html img="/imgs/urban-research-station/museum-of-edinburgh-2025/secret-gardens-of-old-town.JPEG" description="Secret Gardens of Old Town at the Museum of Edinburgh." caption="Secret Gardens of Old Town at the Museum of Edinburgh." %}

 {% include figure.html img="/imgs/urban-research-station/museum-of-edinburgh-2025/urban-green-spaces-in-childrens-books.JPEG" description="Urban Green Spaces in Children's Books at the Museum of Edinburgh." caption="Urban Green Spaces in Children's Books at the Museum of Edinburgh." %}

+## Courtyard Gallery

+{% include figure.html img="/imgs/urban-research-station/museum-of-edinburgh-2025/courtyard-gallery.JPEG" description="Courtyard Gallery at the Museum of Edinburgh." caption="Courtyard Gallery at the Museum of Edinburgh." %}